 7. Make time for maintenance

 Lube your chain, check your brakes, keep an eye on your motor system.
 There isn’t a huge amount to stay on top of and it’s definitely worth catching any looming issues when you’re at home rather than on your way to work.
+Cleaning is essential too, so stay on top of this as best as you can.

 8. Lock your bike